pagkly/Zed/Investopedia4/Comparing Time Deposit or Certificates of Deposit Rates Between Banks.md

 ### Longer Terms Earn Higher Interest

 Typically, the longer the term to maturity, the higher the interest rate paid to the depositor.
-For example, a one-year CD may offer a 1.10% [[annual percentage yield]](https://www.investopedia.com/terms/a/apy.asp) (APY), while a five-year CD for the same amount might provide a 1.75% APY.
-The annual percentage yield is the effective annual [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp) (RoR) taking into account the effect of compounding interest.
+For example, a one-year CD may [[Offer|offer]] a 1.10% [[annual percentage yield]](https://www.investopedia.com/terms/a/apy.asp) (APY), while a five-year CD for the same amount might provide a 1.75% APY.
+The annual percentage [[Yield|yield]] is the effective annual [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp) (RoR) taking into account the effect of compounding interest.

 Generally, two rates are quoted for time deposits and CDs:

 -   The interest rate is the percentage interest that the customer would earn if the customer withdrew the interest amount received each month.
--   The annual percentage yield (APY) is the amount that the customer will earn if the interest is allowed to remain in the account and compound.
+-   The annual percentage [[Yield|yield]] (APY) is the amount that the customer [[Will|will]] earn if the interest is allowed to remain in the account and compound.

 The APY is, therefore, higher than the quoted interest rate.